RossPaterson/advent-of-code/2019/Notes.md

 it seems many people got the first part more quickly using a depth-first search, but then had to implement a breadth-first search for the second part.
-While exploring the maze, I only thought of a sequential approach, bit other people used multiple instances of the Intcode machine, restarting it from scratch for each branch or cloning it at each branch point.
+While exploring the maze, I only thought of a sequential approach, but other people used multiple instances of the Intcode machine, restarting it from scratch for each branch or cloning it at each branch point.